OpenAtom-Linyaps/linyaps-doc/en/guide/ll-cli/exec.md

 Use `ll-cli exec` to enter the inside of the running Linglong container.

-View the help information of `ll-cli exec` command:
+View the help information for the `ll-cli exec` command:

 ```bash
 ll-cli exec --help
 ```

-Here is the outputs:
+Here is the output:

 ```text
 Usage: ll-cli [options] exec 9c41c0af2bad4617aea8485f5aaeb93a "bash"